Get

 9. Fish Oil

 Omega-3 fatty acids help with a host of functions, from heart health to skin and coat condition.
-These fatty acids can be added to food to help reduce inflammation in the skin that can help relieve itchiness, swelling, and redness.
+These fatty acids can be added to food to help reduce inflammation in the skin which can help relieve itchiness, swelling, and redness.

 Fish oil capsules on a wooden spoon